steve904/doc-and-blog/content/blog/camera.md

 ![](/images/sharegrid-N10auyEVst8-unsplash.jpg)

 Got a couple of senior portraits that I need to take care of.
 One for my son, Joe...an also for a friend of the family...Jessica.
+Got to nail down the day & time to shoot for Jessica.
+Also have to get a day for Joe.

-Things they will need:
+## Things they will need:

 *   Couple of changes of clothes (maybe)
 *   BYOM - Bring your own music